GLOSSARY

 Premise: Site Icon

-• The main idea which you are trying to prove or establish in your piece.
+The main idea that you are trying to prove or establish in your piece.
 It is often expressed in an introductory section through a thesis statement (in the humanities), or in a hypothesis (in the sciences).

 Q.